dotX-Automation/dua-utils/src/simple_serviceclient_py/README.md

 - `call_sync`: synchronous call, that blocks until the service response is received but spins the node in the meantime, returning the response.
 - `call_async`: asynchronous call, that returns a `Future` object that can be used to retrieve the response when it is received.

+## Usage

+See code documentation for a quick overview.

 ---